Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.AdvancedSiteMap/Documentation/AdvancedSiteMap.md

 > The standard sitemap generator only generates entries for pages.
 The The Advanced SiteMap extension generates entries for pages, files and all extensions which provide meta-data to the search system.

+> You must configure a search feeder scheduled task so that the Advanced SiteMap Extension is sent data from search content providers.